bright/new-www/_posts/2017-12-01-working-with-ios-push-notifications.md

 `FCM` inherits `GCM`'s core infrastructure, but simplifies the client development. `GCM` is still supported but all new client-side features will be available on `FCM` only. `Firebase Cloud Messaging` uses the `Apple Push Notification service` to send messages to your iOS app.

-There is no need to duplicate instructions how to setup Firebase, so if you haven't done it yet please follow [those instructions](https://firebase.google.com/docs/ios/setup).

 ## Certificates

 First, we need to generate `APNs SSL Certificate` or `APNs Authentication Key` to allow our notification server (Firebase) to connect to the `APNs`.

 Configuration with auth keys is recommended as they are the more current method for sending notifications to iOS, but they might be problematic since they are bigger.
 This happened to me when I wanted to upload Base64 coded auth key to the AWS using Cloud Formation configuration.

-To enable push notifications service in application identifier:
+#### To enable push notifications service in application identifier:

 1. Log in to [Apple Developer Center](https://developer.apple.com).